 Upon team collaboration, if the OT or RD determines that further needs exist outside of this clinic, they are well connected to other allied health professionals that can guide and support next steps for treatment.

 Where is the clinic located?

-Most of our services and team assessments will be held at Optimum Integrative Health Services, located in Fergus Ontario or at Blueprint Nutrition at 22 King St. South, Suite 300 in Waterloo Ontario.
+Most of our services and team assessments will be held at Kids Can Shine, located at 6488 Wellington Road 7, in Elora Ontario or at Blueprint Nutrition, 22 King St. South, Suite 300 in Waterloo Ontario.
 Home-based visits may also be suggested so that we can assess the feeding difficulties within the child’s natural home environment.
-Depending on which service(s) are required, follow-up appointments will occur in Fergus, Waterloo or at home.
+Depending on which service(s) are required, follow-up appointments will occur in Elora, Waterloo or at the child's home.

 What will happen at the first appointment?

 - The first appointment is typically 1.5 hours and your child will be assessed by both Donna and Rosanne, unless it is previously evaluated that both are not necessary

 - We will review the history and all aspects of your child’s feeding difficulties

 - We may invite you to bring food along and feed your child there so that the OT (Donna) can watch the process and assess the current difficulties